hyperlane-dev/hyperlane-ai/dataset/dataset.md

     ///
     /// # Returns
     ///
-    /// - `OptionRequestHeadersValueItem` - The first value of the header if it exists. pub async fn try_get_request_header_front<K>(&self, key: K) -> OptionRequestHeadersValueItem where
+    /// - `Option<RequestHeadersValueItem>` - The first value of the header if it exists.
+    pub async fn try_get_request_header_front<K>(&self, key: K) -> Option<RequestHeadersValueItem>
+    where
         K: AsRef<str>,
     {
         self.read().await.get_request().try_get_header_front(key)
     }

-    /// Retrieves the last value of a specific request header.
+    /// Retrieves the first value of a specific request header, panicking if not found.
     ///
     /// # Arguments
     ///